nram-solace/solace-queue-browser-gui-v2/README.md

 ## Documentation

-- **[User Guide](./docs/USER_GUIDE.md)** - Complete user guide and reference manual with detailed instructions, configuration examples, troubleshooting, and more
+- **[User Guide](./SolaceQueueBrowserGui/docs/USER_GUIDE.md)** - Complete user guide and reference manual with detailed instructions, configuration examples, command-line options, troubleshooting, and more

-## Important Disclaimer
+## Disclaimer

 **This tool is NOT a Solace supported product.** It has been created by Solace's professional services team to augment Solace products.